Causal Fairness Analysis

 Target Audience

 This tutorial is targeted at researchers working on the foundations of fairness analysis, transparency, and explainability.
-Furthermore, the tutorial is also well-suited for researchers in applied areas, such as data scientists, statisticians, ML engineers.
+Furthermore, the tutorial is also well-suited for researchers in applied areas, such as data scientists.
 Familiarity with causal inference and fair machine learning is desirable, but not necessary to attend the tutorial (the tutorial is intended to be self-contained, covering all necessary preliminaries).

 Goals of the Tutorial